Global Simmerring® Engineering

 Characterization of the Radial Shaft Seal

 A detailed examination of the seal provides information on its condition.
 For this purpose, optical, chemical as well as micro- and macromechanical changes (e.g. wear, hardening, etc.) are determined and evaluated.
-The goal is to obtain information on possible damage mechanisms and their causes by analyzing the seal condition.
+The goal is to obtain information on possible damage mechanisms and their causes by analyzing the condition of the seal.

 - Microscopic assessment of the seal condition